 II, and

-If your interest is solely and specifically the making of knives, we have several knife classes in our catalog.
-If you feel you did well in Taste, you could take
+If your interest is specifically and solely the making of knives, we have several knife classes in our catalog.

 Not So Simple Knives

 is for more advanced students familiar with the spring fuller and able to do some amount of woodworking on their own time, outside of class.
 We offer this class when demand is sufficient.
+Knives, Knives, and more Knives

 You can take advantage of our